Bruce will work at first base during rehab

 BALTIMORE — As Jay Bruce approaches a return to the Mets, he is doing so with a new position designation: rightfield/first base.
 Or maybe even first base/rightfield.

 Either way, first base will be a renewed focus for Bruce the rest of the season, including this week during his minor-league rehabilitation assignment, as the Mets try to figure out what to do at first and other positions in 2019.
-He played right for high Class A St. Lucie on Tuesday.
+He played five innings in right for high Class A St. Lucie on Tuesday, going 0-for-2 with a walk and a strikeout.

 “We want to see him at first to kind of evaluate where we’re at this offseason for acquisition purposes,” manager Mickey Callaway said.
 “We might see him a little more at first than 50-50, but we’ll have to see what happens.
 All along, we kind of knew that that was in the future.
 We’re just not sure how soon that’s going to be.”